realulim/Bornemisza-DS/README.md

 The main difference to most other distributed system architectures is that infrastructure is not a first-class citizen.
 Deployable units are simply application servers and database servers (shorthand notation: app nodes and db nodes).

 ## Architectural Overview
 The backend is comprised of the two clusters (app and db), whereas the frontend is a statically served HTML5 single page application, so that the UI runs entirely on the client.
-For any backend functionality, such as requests for data or business logic processing, the client uses a static interface name (e. g. `www.myservice.de`) to connect to a REST API running on the app cluster.
+For any backend functionality, such as requests for data or business logic processing, the client uses a static interface name (such as `www.myservice.de`) to connect to a REST API running on the app cluster.
 The interface name is made highly available by a mechanism on the network layer that routes packets to a working app node.
 Whenever an app node wants to access persistent data, it uses a client-side load balancing scheme to connect to one of the db nodes.

 ## Design Goals